Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Optimal extended depth-decompositions

 The goal of this section is to show that every vector matroid has an extended depth-decomposition with depth equal to its branch-depth.
+To do so, we start with showing that branches rooted at the root of a decomposition tree are always at capacity.

-\begin{lemma} Let $(T,f)$ be a depth-decomposition of a vector matroid $M=(X,\II)$ of depth $d$.
-There exists a depth-decomposition of $M$ of depth at most $d$ such that every primary branch is at capacity. \end{lemma}
+\begin{lemma} Let~$(T,f)$ be a depth-decomposition of a vector matroid~$M$.
+If~$T$ has a branch~$S$ rooted at the root of~$T$, then~$S$ is at capacity. \end{lemma}

-\begin{proof} Let $r$ be the rank of $M$.
-If $T$ is a rooted path, then the lemma holds vacuously.
-Suppose that $T$ is not a rooted path and that there is a primary branch $S$ that is not at capacity.
-Let $u$ be its root and $h$ the number of edges on the path from $u$ to the root of $T$.
-We first consider the case that $h=0$, i.e., $u$ is the root of $T$.
-This would imply that $\dim\widehat{S}<\|S\|$.
-By the definition of a depth-decomposition, $\dim X\setminus\widehat{S}$ is at most $r-\|S\|$.
-However, the submodularity of the dimension would then imply that $\dim\widehat{S}\cup(X\setminus\widehat{S})=\dim X<r$, which is impossible.
-We conclude that primary branches of $T$ are not rooted at the root of $T$, in particular, the root of $T$ has a single child.
+\begin{proof} Suppose that a branch~$S$ rooted at the root of~$T$ is not at capacity.
+This implies that $\dim\widehat{S}<\|S\|$.
+Let~$X'$ be the set of elements of~$M$ that are not contained in~$\widehat{S}$.
+By the definition of a depth-decomposition, $\dim X'$ is at most~$r(M)-\|S\|$.
+However, the submodularity of the dimension implies that $\dim\widehat{S}\cup X'<r(M)$, which is impossible. \end{proof}

+The following lemma is a core of our argument that every matroid has a depth-decomposition of optimal depth such that each primary branch is at capacity.
+An illustration of the operation described in the statement of the lemma is given in Figure~\ref{fig:primbranch}.

+\begin{lemma} Let~$(T,f)$ be a depth-decomposition of a vector matroid~$M$.
+Assume that $T$ contains a primary branch~$S$ that is not at capacity.
+Let~$u$ be the root of~$S$, and let~$T'$ be the rooted tree obtained from~$T$ by changing the root of~$S$ to be the parent of~$u$.
+Then, $(T',f)$ is a depth-decomposition of~$M$. \end{lemma}

-Let $T'$ be a rooted tree obtained from $T$ by changing the root of $S$ to the parent of $u$ (see Figure~\ref{fig:capacity}).
-We claim that $(T',f)$ is a depth-decomposition of $M$.
-We consider a subset $X'$ of $X$ and show that $\dim X'$ is at most the number $e_0$ of edges on the paths from the leaves $f(x)$, $x\in X'$, to the root of $T'$.
-If $X'$ contains an element of $X\setminus\widehat{S}$, then the number of such edges is the same in the trees $T$ and $T'$ and the inequality follows from the fact that $(T,f)$ is a depth-decomposition of $M$.
-Hence, we will assume that $X'$ is a subset of $\widehat{S}$.
-Observe that collectively the primary branches of $T$ different from $S$ contain $r-h-\|S\|$ edges, and derive using the fact that $(T,f)$ is a depth-decomposition the following:
+\begin{proof} By Lemma~\ref{lm:rootbranch}, $u$ has a parent and thus~$T'$ is well-defined.
+Let~$X$ be the set of elements of~$M$ and fix a subset~$X'$ of~$X$.
+We need to show that $\dim X'$ is at most the number~$e_0$ of edges on the paths in~$T'$ from the vertices in the~$f$-image of~$X'$ to the root.
+If~$X'$ contains an element of~$X\setminus\widehat{S}$, then the number of such edges is the same in the trees~$T$ and $T'$ and the inequality follows from the fact that $(T,f)$ is a depth-decomposition of~$M$.
+Hence, we will assume that $X'$ is a subset of~$\widehat{S}$.
+Observe that collectively the primary branches of~$T$ different from~$S$ contain~$r(M)-h-\|S\|$ edges, where~$h$ is the depth of~$u$.
+We derive using the fact that $(T,f)$ is a depth-decomposition the following:

 This implies that $\dim X'$ is at most